 California Institute of Technology: Doctor of Philosophy (MD, PhD)

-Upon completion of their PhD dissertation, students return to the School to finish their MD studies.
-We expect that these dual doctors will not only excel at patient care but also be equipped to successfully challenge current and future impediments to the well-being of their patients and communities.
+Upon completion of their PhD dissertation, students return to the school to finish their MD studies.
+We expect that these doctors will not only excel at patient care but also be equipped to successfully challenge current and future impediments to the well-being of their patients and communities.

 A master’s degree program typically involves an extra year between the final two years of medical school, with additional part-time commitments in the third and/or fifth year, depending on the program.
 Students will have ample time to complete their clinical rotations and residency applications.
 Students must apply for these programs, typically in their second or third year of medical school, and financial aid may be available.

 University of California Los Angeles Fielding School of Public Health: Master of Public Health (MD, MPH)

 As one of the top-10 public health schools and the number-one public university in the country, the Fielding School of Public Health at the University of California Los Angeles has five academic departments: Biostatistics, Community Health Sciences, Environmental Health Sciences, Epidemiology, and Health Policy and Management.
 Kaiser Permanente Bernard J. Tyson School of Medicine students may apply for a Master of Public Health degree.